rushisangani/RSWebSearchTableView/README.md

 # RSWebSearchTableView

-A TableView with search functionality using API.
+A **TableView** with search functionality using API.

 **RSWebSearchTableView** with searchBar as a headerView manages all the stuff related to search using API with minimum effort required.
-No need to write code for creating UITableView, UISearchBar.
+No need to write code for creating UITableView and UISearchBar.

 ![Alt text](/Images/image.png?raw=true "Alert 1")